Rare Pennies for the Penny Collector

 Comments:

 Owning a 1909-S VDB is a dream come true for every serious Lincoln cent collector.
 Many collectors get their start in Lincoln cents, and this is likely to remain so.
-Expect continuous, solid demand for the 1909-S VDB from the core of the collector base for as far as the eye can see.
-Over time, this will push prices ever higher, in spite of a few recent downturns, reflective of the general economy.
+Expect lon term solid demand for the 1909-S VDB from the core of the collector base.
+Significant price softening in recent years are presenting bargains for buyers.
 If you can't afford this rarity, then take a look at the 1909-S, for it is very scarce and collectors love it too.
 Color quality (B= BROWN, RB= RED-BROWN, R= RED) has become an important value modifier for Lincoln cents and other copper coins.

 The Year This Coin Was Minted...